josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🧬_clone_drift_deepfakes_audio_manipulation_and_voice_theft.md

 ---

-## 🎙️ I. The Voice as a Living Biometric
+## 🎙️ The Voice as a Living Biometric

 Every species learns to recognise its own.
 Primates identify each other by pitch, breath, and rhythm.